Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 - **Workflows API**: A set of APIs to create, update and delete workflows.
 - **Tasks API**: A set of APIs to query & update task status.
-- **Credentials API**: Provides the ability to manager credentials to be used when the MWM communicates with external services.
+- **Credentials API**: Provides the ability to manager credentials to be used when the MWM communicates with external services..
 ---

 ### Internal Services

-- **Payload Listener**: A service responsible for consuming messages about new input data from a message queue, and executing the Workflow Manager service.
+- **Event Broker Adapter**: A service responsible for consuming messages from an event queue, and executing the relevant service based on the event type.
+This component also provides utility functions to publish new messages to the queue.
-- **Workflow Manager**: A service that executes pre-registered workflows on given input data.
+- **Workflow Executer Service**: A service that executes pre-registered workflows on given input data.
-- **Task Manager**: A service that orchestrates the execution of a single workflow task, invoking specific task plugins.
+- **Task Runner Service**: A service that orchestrates the execution of a single workflow task, invoking specific task plugins.
 It also fulfils calls to the Tasks API.
-- **Task Dispatcher**: A service that dispatches and records jobs sent to the orchestration engines.
 - **Export Service**: A service responsible emitting output notification events when workflows complete so listeners can retrieve output files.
 - **Data Retention Service**: Monitors storage usages, apply data retention policies, and cleans up storage.